| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 he can travel to other servers through the information highway.
 The information is

+delivered in bits and transferred from any connected point to another.
 An increasing number of jobs can be performed through cyberspace, mainly with the help

 of the E-mails replacing the use of snail mails (normal mails).
 Thus urban designers are